 Green isn't a color you see very often either.

 One of my favorite tablescapers, The Tablescaper, posted yesterday about turkey plates and platters and was so sweet to mention my Romantic Homes feature.
 Thank you for the shout out!
 Click the link above and you can see her post full of turkey transferware.
 She is sharing some beautiful pieces that she found at Brimfield.
 She sets some of the most gorgeous tables I've seen, including this one set for Thanksgiving with blue turkey transferware.
-See the entire table HERE Tell her I sent you over!
+Tell her I sent you over!

 Another favorite blogger of mine, and a customer from my Ebay days, Delores at Vignette Design did a post on turkey plates as well.
 You don't want to miss that one either.